Backcountry Horsemen of California

 How To File A Claim

-If you are not a member of Backcountry Horsemen and wish to file a claim for an injury or damages to personal property caused by a BCHC member and/or his animal, contact the BCHC 1 st Vice President (Insurance) .
-The 1 st Vice President is responsible for contacting the insurance agent and initiating the claims process.
+If you are not a member of Backcountry Horsemen and wish to file a claim for an injury or damages to personal property caused by a BCHC member and/or his animal, contact the BCHC 1st Vice President (Insurance) .
+The 1st Vice President is responsible for contacting the insurance agent and initiating the claims process.

 Personal Liability Insurance

 BCHC recommends each member carry personal liability coverage.
 The BCHC insurance agent provided some scenarios to illustrate how we could be personally liable for things our animals did even though we were at a BCHC event.
-It's not fun to think about these scenarios but, in today's society, we need to protect ourselves.
+It is not fun to think about these scenarios but, in today's society, we need to protect ourselves.

 An insurance agent is prohibited from giving legal advice, so this is something each of us will have to investigate on our own.
 Some homeowner policies cover some horse activities, but not always those that are away from home.
 BCHC is not endorsing any one company or policy, just trying to make us all aware so we can be prepared.

-Certificates Of Insurance, Certificates Of Additional Insured, Proof Of Insurance
+Certificates of Insurance, Certificates of Additional Insured, Proof of Insurance

 An Insurance Certificate (aka Certificate of Insurance or Certificate of Additional Insured or Proof of Insurance) is needed: